 |Join Our Mailing List|

 Somalia Report maintains an extensive search-and-rescue database on hijacked ships, kidnapped crews and land-based hostages.
-In an effort to clarify the often confusing and deliberately misleading information communicated by pirates, we publish this weekly update.
+In an effort to clarify the often confusing and deliberately misleading information communicated by pirates, we will publish a weekly update.

-At least 19 ships (not including the Danish yacht in the list of vessels held, below) and an estimated 405 seafarers remain in the hands of pirates.
-41 of these hostages, including the Danish hostages and crew from the MV Asphalt Venture and MV Orna, are being held on land or on board other vessels.
+With the release of this vessel, 21 ships and an estimated 460 seafarers remain in the hands of pirates.
+22 of these hostages, including the Danish hostages and crew from the MV Asphalt Venture, are being held on land or onboard other vessels.

 MV OLIB G